Kjell Gruner Sells 5,000 Shares of LiveWire Group, Inc. (NYSE:LVWR) Stock

-LiveWire Group, Inc. (NYSE:LVWR – Get Free Report) Director Kjell Gruner sold 5,000 shares of LiveWire Group stock in a transaction dated Monday, May 13th.
-The stock was sold at an average price of $6.67, for a total transaction of $33,350.00.
-Following the sale, the director now owns 57,808 shares of the company’s stock, valued at $385,579.36.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+LiveWire Group, Inc. (NYSE:LVWR – Get Free Report) Director Kjell Gruner sold 5,000 shares of the company’s stock in a transaction on Friday, May 17th.
+The shares were sold at an average price of $6.59, for a total value of $32,950.00.
+Following the completion of the transaction, the director now owns 37,808 shares of the company’s stock, valued at approximately $249,154.72.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

 Kjell Gruner also recently made the following trade(s):